 Cyclists who are hurt in collisions with motor vehicles in Victoria are entitled to benefits from the TAC, regardless of who was at fault.

-These no fault benefits may pay for:
+No fault benefits may include:

 - Reasonable medical expenses to treat injuries suffered in the accident